Everyday Uses of Lanthanides: The Rare Earth Elements

 Uses for Lanthanum and Samarium

-- Absorbing hydrogen: Lanthanum is another element that can absorb massive amounts of another.
-In this case, it’s capable of absorbing more than 400 times its volume in hydrogen.
+- Absorbing hydrogen: Lanthanum can absorb massive amounts of another element.
+In this case, it can absorb more than 400 times its volume in hydrogen — this could be beneficial for use in hydrogen-fueled vehicles in the future.

 - Lighter flints: Like cerium, lanthanum is also a component in the mischmetal that makes up lighter flints.
 Most flints contain between 25-45% lanthanum.
-Samarium makes up about 1% of these flints.
+Samarium make up about 1% of these flints.

-- Glass manufacturing: Lanthanum and samarium both improve the alkali resistance of glass, making it an excellent choice for manufacturing specialty lenses such as those used in cameras and telescopes.
+- Glass manufacturing: Lanthanum and samarium both improve glass’s alkali resistance, making it an excellent choice for manufacturing specialty lenses such as those used in cameras and telescopes.

 Erbium, Terbium and Europium

 These last few rare earth elements don’t have many applications.
-However, there are still a few uses for these metals.
+However, erbium, terbium, and europium still have a few uses.

 Uses for Erbium, Terbium and Europium